Westworld (TV series): Development

 In November 2016, HBO renewed the series for a 10-episode second season, which premiered on April 22, 2018.
 On May 1, 2018, the series was renewed for a third season.
 Production of the third season started in April 2019.
 The eight-episode season premiered on March 15, 2020, HBO announced that it had renewed the show for a fourth season on April 22, 2020.
 In 2016, Entertainment Weekly reported that the writers and producers mapped out five seasons of Westworld.
 Later reports in The Hollywood Reporter speculated that the series might run for six seasons, but confirmed the continued involvement of Nolan and Joy after they signed a new deal with Amazon Studios.
 At the conclusion of the third season, Nolan clarified that he and Joy "have never actually talked about a number of seasons" adding, "Things change, circumstances change.
 I think when we sat down to do the show, we didn't quite realize how difficult it would be to make this show—how many years it would take per season... we had the plan [but] it didn't actually map out to a specific number of seasons, exactly.
 It was a beginning, a middle and an end."
 Nolan added that they were "looking at the rest of the story we have to tell" as the series was approaching its end, "but we haven't completely mapped it out".
 In October 2022, Jonathan Nolan spoke about the possibility of a fifth and also final season at the New York Comic Con, stating that they were in conversations with HBO.

 On November 4, 2022, HBO announced the series was canceled, with the principal cast receiving their pay for the canceled season.
 Following the cancelation of the series, as part of cuts being made at Warner Bros.
 Discovery following their merger, the series was one of several removed from HBO Max in December 2022 to be shopped around to free ad-supported streaming networks.
+Nolan and Joy stated: "We've been privileged to tell these stories about the future of consciousness – both human and beyond – in the brief window of time before our AI overlords forbid us from doing so."